dominicobrien/mm/_posts/2019-12-21-getting-broad-agreement-possible.md

 title: "Getting Broad Agreement Possible"
 date: 2019-12-21T17:08:05+01:00
 categories:
-  - blog
+  - Politics
 tags:
-  - finance
+  - Finance
-  - money
+  - Money
-  - government
+  - Government
-  - financial reform
+  - Financial Reform
 ---
 This is taken from a comment on one of my earlier posts "A Word on Finance" (https://listed.to/@understandings/11377/the-error-behind-financial-crisis) to which I wrote a long reply and which I felt warranted its own post.
 If you haven’t read it you should do so first otherwise this will make little sense.